-SECTION XX AMENDMENTS
+SECTION XX AMENDMENTS AND MODIFICATIONS

-20.1 PROCEDURE The provisions of this Ordinance may be amended or changed at any regular or special Town Meeting by a majority of the voters present as provided by the Revised Statutes Annotated of the State of New Hampshire.
+- 20.1 PROCEDURE The provisions of this Ordinance may be amended or changed at any regular or special Town Meeting by a majority of the voters present as provided by the Revised Statutes Annotated of the State of New Hampshire. - 20.2 MODIFICATIONS The Planning Board may assign or modify the numbering of sections within this Ordinance, provided that such assignment or modification has no substantive effect upon any provision herein.